Best kitesurfing spots in Vietnam

 Vung Tau city is only 125 kms from Ho Chi Minh city.
 The city of Vung Tau is the favorite beach resort of the inhabitants of the biggest metropolis of south Vietnam.

-Though less windy than Mui ne, in Vung Tau beach, especially on its last part, the water conditions are much friendlier.
+Though less windy than Mui ne, in Vung Tau beach, especially on its last part of it, where the water conditions are much friendlier.

-Add to it the amount of free empty space on the beach and also in the water.
+Add to it the amount of empty space on the beach and also in the water.